 "2 + 2") dukpy.evaljs(

 If you get an error on the first line, you probably failed to install DukPy.Or, on my Linux machine, I sometimes get errors due to file ownership.
 You may have to do some sleuthing.
-If you get an error, or a segfault, on the second line, there’s a chance that Duktape failed to compile, and maybe doesn’t support your system.
-In that case you might need to skip this chapter.
+If you get an error, or a segfault, on the second line, there’s a chance that Duktape failed to compile, or maybe doesn’t support your system, and you might need to debug further.

 like let